Sigourney Weaver: Personal life

 Weaver has been married to stage director Jim Simpson since October 1, 1984.
 The two live in the Manhattan borough of New York City, where they founded The Flea Theater together in 1996.
-They have one child born in 1990, Shar, an author who as of 2024 worked as an adjunct assistant professor of the Digital Storytelling Lab at the Columbia University School of the Arts.
-In a 2010 interview, Weaver revealed that she underwent therapy to help with the guilt she felt for frequently travelling away from her family for work, stating that "Going to New Zealand to make Avatar when [Shar] was applying to colleges almost killed me."
+They have one child, born in 1990, an author who as of 2024 worked as an adjunct assistant professor of the Digital Storytelling Lab at the Columbia University School of the Arts.
+In a 2010 interview, Weaver revealed that she underwent therapy to help with the guilt she felt for frequently traveling away from her family for work, stating that "Going to New Zealand to make Avatar when [Shar] was applying to colleges almost killed me".
 In Simpson's 2002 film adaptation of the play The Guys, he and Shar appear as the husband and child of Weaver's character.

 Weaver is close friends with fellow actresses Jamie Lee Curtis and Selina Cadell.
 In a 2015 interview, Curtis admitted to Weaver that she never saw Alien in its entirety because she was too scared.